Michael White (clarinetist)

-Michael White (born November 29, 1954, in New Orleans) is a jazz clarinetist, bandleader, composer, jazz historian and musical educator.
+Michael White (born November 29, 1954) is a jazz clarinetist, bandleader, composer, jazz historian and musical educator.
 Jazz critic Scott Yanow said in a review that White "displays the feel and spirit of the best New Orleans clarinetists".

 Early life

-White was raised Catholic in New Orleans (by a father who was a Knight of Peter Claver), and attended a number of Black Catholic schools in the city, including Saint Francis de Sales, Holy Ghost, and St Joan of Arc.
+White was born in New Orleans, Louisiana and raised Catholic by a father who was a Knight of Peter Claver.
+He attended a number of Black Catholic schools in the city, including Saint Francis de Sales, Holy Ghost, and St Joan of Arc.
 While at the latter school, he studied clarinet and played in his first parade.
+He graduated from Xavier University of Louisiana in 1976, and earned both a master's and doctorate in Spanish from Tulane University.